archi-contribs/form-plugin/README.md

 ## Key functionalities
 * The plugin uses configuration files to understand how to present the forms (e.g. if you want a different kind of form, you need to create a new configuration file)
-* No programming experience is needed to create the forms, just edit the configuration file using the WYSIWYG editor in the plugin preferences page, or by editing the configuration file directly.
+* No programming experience is needed to create the forms, just edit the configuration file using the WYSIWYG editor in the plugin preferences page (select graphical editor button), or by editing the configuration file directly.
 * The configuration file is in JSON
 * Each form is split into tabs to organize model data
 * Forms are run by right-clicking on any Archi component and then selecting the name of the form you created in the context menu.